Call for Reverse Mortgage Whistleblowers

 In December of 2016, the CFPB acted against the above three companies.
 This post details the allegations against American Advisors Group.

 American Advisors (AAG) is the largest of the reverse mortgage lenders.
-Based in California, AAG operates in all but 49 states.
+Based in California, AAG operates in 49 states.

 American Advisors Group Misleading Ad Campaign